 I just realized what mixing creative people with an inquiring nature is designed to do.
 But, then again, I am a Jungian Sage; my dreams are designed to open like this.
 How about yours?

-I strongly believe that this dream took place after a few days had passed because my mind needs to relax itself and think before creating a response.
+I strongly believe that this dream took place after a few days I acted because my mind needs to relax itself and think before creating a response.
 And, I believe that this happened because acting is actually a visualization technique that lucid dreamers can use to create dreams.
 I can use acting as a visualization technique because I am writer and writers love to act to create characters.
 Which technique would you use if you wanted to create a lucid dream about your favorite individuals/heroes?
 As you work on this technique, remember that you are just having fun and not just there to observe things for your writing.
-Also know that I played a different script while awake; but when I fell asleep, one of the characters played himself differently than what I expected.
+Also know that I played a different script while awake; but when I fell asleep, one of the characters performed differently than what I expected.
 Does that mean that I ended up tapping into the real him?
 Of course! this is a strong possibility.
 There is one more aspect of this entire game that you must not forget.
-I acted in front of my gigantic mirror; and, I know that some lucid dreams use mirrors for some reason as well.
+I acted in front of my gigantic mirror; perhaps, looking at the mirror just made me happy because I could read into my smile and acting better this way.
 When I would talk, I was not just imagining that these characters were in the mirror; but, I was also placing them in my room every now and then.